qvest-digital/loginsrv/README.md

 ## Templating

-A custom template can be supplied by the paramter `template`.
+A custom template can be supplied by the parameter `template`.
 You can find the original template in [login/login_form.go](https://github.com/tarent/loginsrv/blob/master/login/login_form.go).

 The templating uses the golang build in template language.
 A short intro can be found [here](https://astaxie.gitbooks.io/build-web-application-with-golang/en/07.4.html).

 When you specify a custom template, only the layout of the original template is replaced.
-The partials of the original are still loaded into the tempalte context and can be used by your template.
+The partials of the original are still loaded into the template context and can be used by your template.
 So a minimal unstyled login template could look like this:

 ```
 <!DOCTYPE html>